The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Fine-tuning Details

 \section{Fine-tuning Details}

-OpenAI's ChatGPT (gpt-3.5-turbo) was fine-tuned using the human data from \cite{becker2019wisdom} to investigate the change in human-AI alignment in a group interaction setting.
-4 models were fine-tuned: a democrat and republican model for the social and control conditions.
+OpenAI's ChatGPT (\texttt{gpt-3.5-turbo-0613}) was fine-tuned using the human data from \citep{becker2019wisdom} to investigate the change in human-AI alignment in a group interaction setting.
+Two separate models were fine-tuned: one for Democrats and another one for Republicans.